k-ujihara/ChemFormatter/README.md

 # ChemFormatter

-ChemFormatter is a chemical formatter add-in for Microsoft Office.
+ChemFormatter is a chemical formatter add-in for Microsoft Word and Excel.
 It is implemented using VSTO.

-Currently Microsoft Word version is implemented.

 ## How to Use